Xu Dongdong: Career

 In 2014, Xu played the lead role in the suspense horror thriller mystery film Closed Doors Village.
 She had a cameo appearance in Lord of Shanghai, an action film starring Hu Jun, Yu Nan, Rhydian Vaughan, and Qin Hao.
 That same year, she played the drillmaster Meng Xue, the lead role in The First Paratrooper Team, costarring Purba Rgyal and Shao Bing.

 Xu had a minor role as Jenni in Love Contractually (2015), which starred Sammi Cheng and Joseph Chang.

 In 2016, Xu had key supporting role in the Yu Zui, created by iQiyi.
 She was praised for her role.
 After Yu Zui was broadcast, it enjoyed the highest ratings in China and she quickly rose to prominence.
 She made a guest appearance on Wong Jing's Mission Milano, a Chinese-Hong Kong action adventure comedy film starring Andy Lau, Huang Xiaoming, Shen Teng, Wong Cho-lam, Michelle Hu and Ouyang Nana.
 She also appeared in Wong Jing and Andrew Lau's From Vegas to Macau III, an action film starring Chow Yun-fat, Andy Lau, Nick Cheung and Li Yuchun.
 She played Shi Ying in the historical romance drama film Chinese Wine, opposite Van Fan and Huang Yi.

 Xu appeared in Chasing the Dragon, an action crime drama film directed by Wong Jing and Jason Kwan.
 The film stars Andy Lau reprising his role as Lee Rock from the film series of the same name, Donnie Yen as Crippled Ho, based on real life gangster Ng Sik-ho.

+Sponsorship

+She is the brand ambassador of Ye Shu Pai coconut milk beverage, appearing on tv spots and on the product cans.